infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 Figure 5 shows the Information Gain feature results.

->The features (‘seq’, ‘DstIP’, ‘srate’, ‘SrcIP’, ‘max’), are the most discriminative attribute.
-While the rest (‘mean’, ‘stddev’, ‘min’, ‘state_number’, ‘drate’) have small maximum information gain (smaller than 0.5), which little contribute to intrusion detection.
+<blockquote>The features (‘seq’, ‘DstIP’, ‘srate’, ‘SrcIP’, ‘max’), are the most
+discriminative attribute.
+While the rest (‘mean’, ‘stddev’, ‘min’, ‘state_number’, ‘drate’) have small maximum information gain (smaller than 0.5), which little contribute to intrusion detection.</blockquote>

 Table 9 Shows their strange classifier's performance to performances of KNN, NB, SVM, and MLP.

 We could use this to compare to ours if we had their dataset...

+***

 ### Towards Large Scale Packet Capture and Network Flow Analysis on Hadoop

-Authors: A Deep Learning Ensemble for Network Anomaly and Cyber-Attack Detection Published in: Dutta, V., Choras, M., Pawlicki, M., Kozik, R.
+Authors: A Deep Learning Ensemble for Network Anomaly and Cyber-Attack Detection

+Published in: Dutta, V., Choras, M., Pawlicki, M., Kozik, R.

-On Feature Selection:
+* On Feature Selection:
->NetFlow datasets often include non-identical feature attributes that are categorized as flow, basic, content, time, additionally generated, and labeled features, respectively.
+<blockquote>NetFlow datasets often include non-identical feature attributes that are
+categorized as flow, basic, content, time, additionally generated, and labeled features, respectively.
 However, the information gathered from packet captures also provides a variety of irrelevant or redundant details.
 Removing unnecessary